What we will learn:

 The central problem in fisheries management is determining the true LTPY.
 This requires accurate data on the stock, catch, and growth of the fishery, and those data are difficult to obtain especially from the fishing operators themselves.
 In fact, we rarely know where the true LTP lies (see lower figure below), meaning that we can't set regulations on how much stock fisherman can harvest (the LTPY) without causing the fish population to crash.
 At the same time, all of the market and economic forces are pushing the fishermen to buy more boats (often subsidized by governments) and to harvest more and more fish to make more and more money and grow their business -- this is what drives the harvest toward the right in the graphs, or past the LTPY and into a collapse.
 Because we don't know the true LTPY (incomplete understanding of the science), we also can't predict exactly when a crash will occur until it's too late.
 Once the crash occurs we can't easily recover the fish stocks, and the fishery will be forced to shut down.

 In fact, in today’s world we face an accelerating problem where we ignore the science underlying environmental and societal problems.
 In recent years we have started a trend where the rejection and even demonization of science are acceptable, as is the substitution of “opinion” for “fact”.
 These challenges to our basic fabric of society, in determining what is true or a lie, a fact or an opinion, "fake news" or useful information, can only be met and overcome by the inclusion of rational thought, science, and critical thinking in guiding the decisions we face every day to analyze and adapt to our changing climate and environment.

 The TAKE-HOME MESSAGE of this lecture is:

-"All sustainability issues have science at their foundation"
+"All sustainability issues involved equity, and have science at their foundation"